HIPAA Compliance Checklist for 2025

-Configuration management addresses these issues by systematically organizing and controlling software settings and parameters across your IT stack.
+To address these issues, you must implement configuration management best practices, where you can systematically organize and control software settings and parameters across your IT stack.

-Implementing these six up-to-date configuration management best practices in 2024 will fortify your organization against threats, streamline operations, and ensure compliance.
+Implementing these configuration management best practices in 2025 will fortify your organization against threats, streamline operations, and ensure compliance.

 TL;DR

-- Configuration management organizes and controls software settings across IT systems to improve security, efficiency, and compliance.
+- Implementing configuration management best practices helps organize and control software settings across systems to boost security, reliability, and efficiency.

 What Is Configuration Management?